Ron Suskind

-Ronald Steven "Ron" Suskind (born November 20, 1959) is an American journalist, author, and filmmaker.
+Ronald Steven Suskind (born November 20, 1959) is an American journalist, author, and filmmaker.
 He was the senior national affairs writer for The Wall Street Journal from 1993 to 2000, where he won the 1995 Pulitzer Prize for Feature Writing for articles that became the starting point for his first book, A Hope in the Unseen.
 His other books include The Price of Loyalty, The One Percent Doctrine, The Way of the World, Confidence Men, and his memoir Life, Animated: A Story of Sidekicks, Heroes, and Autism, from which he made an Emmy Award-winning, Academy Award-nominated feature documentary.
-Suskind has written about the George W. Bush Administration, the Barack Obama Administration, and related issues of the United States' use of power.
+Suskind has written about the George W. Bush administration, the Barack Obama administration, and related issues of the United States' use of power.